yushuwang-anicyfellis/yushuwang/_pages/about.md

 Honors and Awards
 ------
 * Scholarship for Future Technology "Taihu" (8 Teams school-wide, May 2024)
-* Scholarship for Scientific and Technological Innovation (top 3.75%, 2023-2024)
+* Scholarship for Scientific and Technological Innovation (12/400, Academic Year 2023-2024)
-* Scholarship for Scientific and Technological Innovation (top 3.75%, 2024-2025)
+* Scholarship for Scientific and Technological Innovation (15/400, Academic Year 2024-2025)